patrickarlt/grunt-releaseable/README.md

 # grunt-releaseable

 Opinionated software release plugin for Grunt.
-Use to release projects on NPM, Bower and Component.
+Use to release projects on NPM, and Bower.

-The process used by `grunt-releaseable` us based on the publish script for [Leaflet](https://github.com/Leaflet/Leaflet/blob/master/build/publish.sh) which releases on NPM, Bower and Component but does not keep the built files in the main branch.
+The process used by `grunt-releaseable` us based on the publish script for [Leaflet](https://github.com/Leaflet/Leaflet/blob/master/build/publish.sh) which releases on NPM and Bower but does not keep the built files in the main branch.

 Releasing follows this process.

 1. Run test script
-2. If they exist bump versions in `bower.json` and `component.json` to match `package.json`
+2. If it exists, bump versions in `bower.json` to match `package.json`
 3. Commit the bumped files
 4. Checkout a temporary branch to make the build on
 5. Run your build script